Broad Group: Environmental record

-Awards and recognition

 In May 2011, Broad's founder and chairman, Zhang Yue, was awarded the Champions of the Earth Award (Entrepreneurial Vision Category) by the United Nations Environment Programme for Broad's commitment to climate change.
 It was one of the ten companies to be recognized by the BusinessWeek Greener China Business Awards in 2009.
-It was also named one of the "20 Most Admired Companies in China" in 2001, ’02, ’04, and ’05 by China's Economic Observer and Peking University.
+It was also named one of the "20 Most Admired Companies in China" in 2001, 2002, 2004, and 2005 by China's Economic Observer and Peking University.

-Refusing to invest in electric chiller market

-In 2000, amid temporary company sales drop, and huge demands for cooling equipment of all kinds in China, Zhang was urged to enter the much larger market for electric air conditioners.
-Zhang refused, citing that after successfully challenging himself to create wealth when the company was started, his current only motive was to "save energy and reduce greenhouse emissions."
-A Carnegie Council article cited a 2004 Peking University–Richard Ivey School of Business case study on Zhang's decision and reports "the authors argue that Broad would likely have gained 'a significant market share' and earned '10 times' its production cost in this product area—but in doing so it would not have been able to 'stay true to the company's environmental protection principles.'"

-Global involvement

-Broad has been a member of the United Nations Global Compact since 2001.
-In October 2008, Broad formally joined The Climate Group, being among the first group of Chinese global members.